The right message, delivered the wrong way, is the wrong message!

 2. One day, highly interactive workshop where you learn and practice

-3. Follow-up one on one coaching session to integrate and implement
+3. 1-3 follow-up one -on -one coaching sessions to integrate and implement

 How to get to the point, give shorter more focused presentations

 The power of presence – How to build a stronger personal brand in presentation style

 Dance with your audience – Managing, engaging and influencing a challenging audience

 Make it stick!
 Tips and tricks to make a message memorable